smudge/sojourn/README.md

 * Assumes `User` class exists.
 * Assumes `current_user` is defined in controllers.
 * Relies on cookies to track visitor UUID across requests.
+* Relies too heavily on the datastore (requires at least one DB query per request)
 * There are no tests.